pltxtra/react-markmirror/README.md

 # React Markdown Editor

-A Markdown Editor for [React.js](http://facebook.github.io/react), built with [CodeMirror](https://codemirror.net).
+A Markdown editor for [React](http://facebook.github.io/react), built with [CodeMirror](https://codemirror.net).

 ## Storybook Demo

-An online demo of the editor is available at https://stories.headzoo.io/react-md-editor.
+An online demo of the editor is available at https://stories.headzoo.io/react-markmirror.

 To build and run the storybook locally, run: